CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP1: 39 (0x27) for GCN 1.0/1.1; 33 (0x21) for GCN 1.2
 Opcode VOP3A: 423 (0x1a7) for GCN 1.0/1.1; 353 (0x161) for GCN 1.2
 Syntax: V_LOG_F32 VDST, SRC0
-Description: Approximate logarithm of base 2 from floating point value SRC0, and store result to VDST.
+Description: Approximate logarithm of base the 2 from floating point value SRC0, and store result to VDST.
 If SRC0 is negative then store -NaN to VDST.
 This instruction doesn't handle denormalized values regardless FLOAT MODE register setup.
 Operation: